2019 Tacoma immigration detention center attack

 Arson attempt in the U.S.

 On July 13, 2019, Willem van Spronsen firebombed a U.S. Immigration and Customs Enforcement (ICE) detention center in Tacoma, Washington.
-He was shot dead by police while attempting to ignite a propane tank.
+He was shot dead by police after tossing lit objects at vehicles and buildings, causing one car fire, and unsuccessfully trying to ignite a propane tank.

 Incident

 The incident took place at 4 a.m. at the Northwest Detention Center, a privately owned detention center for undocumented immigrants.
 Four officers arrived at the scene and called out to van Spronsen, who they claimed was wearing a satchel and carrying flares, before reporting "shots fired".
-According to the statement by the Tacoma Police Department, Van Spronsen, who was reported to have been carrying a rifle, "attempted to ignite a large propane tank and set our buildings on fire" and "continued throwing lit objects and firebombs at the buildings and cars".
+According to the statement by the Tacoma Police Department, van Spronsen, who was reported to have been carrying a rifle, "attempted to ignite a large propane tank and set our buildings on fire" and "continued throwing lit objects and firebombs at the buildings and cars".
 Officers promptly shot him dead.
 Friends of van Spronsen reportedly received farewell letters from him before the incident.

 Perpetrator

 Willem van Spronsen (April 24, 1950 – July 13, 2019) was a 69-year-old Dutch immigrant, carpenter, and musician from the Holland region of the Netherlands, where he was born and raised.
-At the time of the attack, Spronsen lived in Vashon, Washington.
+At the time of the attack, van Spronsen lived in Vashon, Washington.
 He had been arrested previously during a demonstration at the same ICE detention center in June 2018.

 During the earlier incident, he had a physical altercation with a police officer during an effort to free a protester who was detained.
 Police alleged that van Spronsen was armed with a baton and a folding knife.
 According to police, van Spronsen was an anarchist who claimed to be associated with a designation known as antifa.
-In a letter written before the attack, he wrote "I am antifa."
+In a letter written before the attack, he wrote "I am Antifa."
 Van Spronsen's daughter, who describes herself as an advocate of liberal pacifism, said her father was a supporter of anarchism but had written that she disagreed with him "on some principles, such as the use of force and weapons in the fight".

-Van Spronsen had been active in social media under the pseudonym "Emma Durutti", a portmanteau of the names of historic anarchists Emma Goldman and Buenaventura Durruti.
+Van Spronsen had been active on social media under the pseudonym "Emma Durutti", a portmanteau of the names of historic anarchists Emma Goldman and Buenaventura Durruti.
 Van Spronsen had once been an early member of the Puget Sound John Brown Gun Club and had attended Occupy Wall Street protests in 2011.
 He had formerly been involved with Alcoholics Anonymous.

 Van Spronsen had written a manifesto detailing his political justification for attacking the ICE facility.
-In this document, van Spronsen said that "it's time to take action against the forces of evil", citing "highly profitable detention/concentration camps and a battle over the semantics".
+In this document, Van Spronsen said that "it's time to take action against the forces of evil", citing "highly profitable detention/concentration camps and a battle over the semantics".